Jcooke212/home-assistant.github.io/source/_components/media_player.samsungtv.markdown

 - JU7000 - Unable to see state and unable to control (but port 8001 *is* open)
 - JU7500 - Unable to see state and unable to control
 - JS9500 - State is always "on" and unable to control (but port 8001 *is* open)
+- JU640D - Unable to control, state is correct on hass reboot and will update when TV is turned on but not when TV is turned off (port must be set to 8001, and `pip3 install websocket-client` must be executed)

 If your model is not on the list then give it a test, if everything works correctly then add it to the list on [GitHub](https://github.com/home-assistant/home-assistant.github.io/tree/current/source/_components/media_player.samsungtv.markdown).
 The first letter (U, P, L, H & K) represent the screen type, e.g. LED or Plasma.
 The second letter represents the region, E is Europe, N is North America and A is Asia & Australia.
 The two numbers following that represent the screen size.